trainman419/D-Modem/README.md

 socat.sh - Script that invokes Socat, connecting 2 modems together and transferring data between them via TCP relay (see [Testing](#testing)).

-After they have been built, you will need to configure SIP account information in the SIP_LOGIN environment variable:
+After they have been built, you can configure SIP account information in the SIP_LOGIN environment variable for calls over a SIP proxy:

     # export SIP_LOGIN=username:password@sip.example.com
 Next, run slmodemd, passing the path to d-modem in the -e option.
 Use -d<level> for debug logging.